Malta in the Eurovision Song Contest 2013: Competing entries

 Artists and composers were able to submit their entries between 14 September 2012 and 31 October 2012.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Artists were able to submit as many songs as they wished, however, they could only compete with a maximum of two in the semi-final and one in the final.
 2012 national final winner Kurt Calleja was unable to compete due to a rule that prevented the previous winner from competing in the following competition.
 181 entries were received by the broadcaster.
 On 14 November 2012, PBS announced a shortlist of 69 entries that had progressed through the selection process.
 The twenty-four songs selected to compete in the semi-final were announced on the TVM programme Xarabank on 30 November 2012.
-On 21 December 2012, "Dress Rehearsal" performed by Saska Hunt was withdrawn from the competition and replaced by "Overrated" performed by Marilena.

 Among the selected competing artists was former Maltese Junior Eurovision entrant Marilena who represented Malta in the 2004 contest as part of the group Young Talent Team.
-Among the songwriters, Alfred C. Sant, Elton Zarb, Marc Paelinck, Paul Abela, Ray Aguis, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Paul Giordimaina represented Malta in the 1991 edition and together with Fleur Balzan co-wrote the Maltese entry in 2011; Dan Attlerud and Thomas Thörnholm co-wrote the Norwegian entry in 2004; Johan Bejerholm co-wrote the Azerbaijani entry in 2009; Thomas G:son co-wrote seven Eurovision entries for various countries, including the winning Swedish entry in 2012.
+On 21 December 2012, "Dress Rehearsal", written by Philip Vella and Gerard James Borg and to have been performed by Saska Hunt, was withdrawn from the competition and replaced with the song "Overrated" performed by Marilena.

+Shows

 Semi-final

 The semi-final took place on 1 February 2013.
 Twenty-four songs competed for sixteen qualifying spots in the final.
 The running order for the semi-final was announced on 23 January 2013.
-The show was opened with a guest performance by the 2012 Maltese Eurovision entrant Kurt Calleja performing "This Is the Night", while the interval act featured performances by 1994 Maltese Eurovision entrants Chris & Moira and the singer Alexandra Alden.
+The show was opened with a guest performance by the 2012 Maltese Eurovision entrant Kurt Calleja performing "This Is the Night", while the interval act featured performances by 1994 Maltese Eurovision entrants Chris and Moira as well as the singer Alexandra Alden.
 The seven members of the jury that evaluated the entries during the semi-final consisted of: